pocc/tshark.dev/content/_index.md

 {{% notice info %}}
 This site is still in beta and may be broken, have draft content, or be inaccurate.
-If you find a problem, please report it as an issue on the [repo](https://github.com/pocc/tshark.dev/issues) or leave a comment at the bottom of the offending page.
+If you find a problem, leave a comment at the bottom of the offending page.
 {{% /notice %}}

 ## Table of Contents